GSA/digitalgov.gov/content/communities/challenges-prizes.md

 Thinking about crowdsourcing and incentives as innovative ways to tackle problems within your agency?
 Want to talk to someone who has done it?
 Better yet, want to talk to somebody within your own agency, or someone who has run the same type of competition you want to run?

-If you answered yes to any of these questions, the Challenge and Prize Federal Community of Practice is for you!
+If you answered yes to any of these questions, the Challenge and Prize Community of Practice is for you!

-## Who we are

-Hackathons, grand challenges, data jams, map-a-thons—it’s all crowdsourcing.
-Our community strives to tap into the public braintrust to help government solve complex problems.
-We are a thriving inter-agency community of more than 740 dedicated and passionate civil servants encouraging innovation in government.
-Membership and participation are open to federal, tribal, state and local government.

 ## What we do